Dlibmanw/CV/README.md

 **Ravelin** (November 2017 to November 2019)
 *Sales Manager*
-An award-winning fraud detection and prevention platform for online merchants and the payments industry.
+An award-winning fraud detection platform for online merchants and the payments industry.
 Ravelin uses a combination of machine learning, graph networks and human insights to detect fraud before the sale happens.

 **Microsoft (N3)** (Apr 2016 – Nov 2017)
 *Account Manager*